PierreSenellart/provsql/studio/web/README.md

 ### Shareable links

 A view is fully captured in the URL query string:
+`?mode=circuit|where|notebook&db=<database>&q=<url-encoded SQL>&nb=<example>`.
-`?mode=circuit|where&db=<database>&q=<url-encoded SQL>`.
-Opening such a link lands on that database and mode with the query pre-filled and auto-run; the shell consumes `?db` and forwards `?mode`/`?q` to the iframe, where `child-boot` feeds the query into the same sessionStorage channel app.js uses for its mode-switch carry.
+Opening such a link lands on that database and mode with the query pre-filled and auto-run; the shell consumes `?db` and forwards `?mode`/`?q`/`?nb` to the iframe, where `child-boot` feeds the query into the same sessionStorage channel app.js uses for its mode-switch carry (`?nb=` opens the named bundled example notebook and implies notebook mode).
 The **Link** button in the nav copies the current database + mode + query box as one of these URLs, pointing at the shell (the top frame).

+### Notebook mode: the single-session mapping

+The notebook front-end and `/api/nb/*` endpoints run unmodified; PGlite's one shared backend session changes what a "kernel" is.
+The pinned kernel connection and the request pool are the same session (kernel state is visible across notebook tabs and plain API calls); kernel close/restart maps to `DISCARD ALL` + search_path restore in `psycopg_pglite.py` (so restarting any tab's kernel resets them all); the pagehide kernel-close `sendBeacon` is rerouted through the postMessage bridge by `child-boot.js` (a real beacon would 404 on the static host and leak the kernel against MAX_KERNELS).
+The binding banner's "Create X" works: `POST /api/databases` flows to the Python backend, whose CREATE DATABASE grows the shared cluster -- the shell lists databases live from pg_database, installs the extension on first switch (the per-open PREP), and Reset drops user-created databases too.

 ## CI/CD